Pelican-Elegant/elegant/documentation/content/Appearance and Style/author-blurbs.md

 ## Configuration

-To enable author blurbs for your articles, you need to add an `AUTHORS` configuration variable to your pelican configuration.
+To enable author blurbs for your articles, you need to define an `AUTHORS` configuration variable in your Pelican configuration.
 The `AUTHORS` configuration variable for the Elegant documentation website is specified as follows:

 ```python